 If your child may not head off for a higher education due to a disability diagnosis, your 529 plan can still support them.
 Here are three options.

-First, 529 plans cover a qualified higher education expense that’s often overlooked — certain expenses for a special needs students.
+First, 529 plans cover certain expenses for a special needs students.
 The IRS Publication 970 “Tax Benefits for Education,” describes this as “expenses for special needs services needed by a special needs beneficiary must be incurred in connection with enrollment or attendance at an eligible postsecondary school.”
 Therefore, if your child wants to go to college, then your 529 plan can also cover the additional services needed for their higher education.

 Second, you can make a non-qualified withdrawal from the college savings plan based on your child’s disability as long it meets the IRS’ specific definition found on page 53 of the IRS Publication 970.
 It states, “A person is considered to be disabled if he or she shows proof that he or she can't do any substantial gainful activity because of his or her physical or mental condition.
 A physician must determine that his or her condition can be expected to result in death or to be of long-continued and indefinite duration.”
 Like the military academy exception, you can request a withdrawal and 10% federal tax penalty will not assessed.
 However, the earnings-only portion of the withdrawal will be subject to federal, state, and local taxes.

-Third, the Tax Cuts and Jobs Act of 2017 allows for rollovers from 529 plans to an ABLE (Achieving a Better Life Experience) account without any penalty, as long as the account is for the same child or another member of your family.
-This new law went into effect after Dec.
-22, 2017.
-IRS Publication 907 “Tax Highlights for Persons With Disabilities,” further describes these changes, including the current total annual contribution limit of $15,000 for 2018.
+Third, 529 rollovers to an ABLE (Achieving a Better Life Experience) account are allowed without any penalty, as long as the account is for the same child or another member of your family.
+IRS Publication 907 “Tax Highlights for Persons With Disabilities,” further describes these changes, including the current total annual contribution limit of $16,000.